Why and how to optimize your range consistency ?

-In retail, pricing is one of the most powerful tools that retailers have to attract customers, increase revenue, and maximize their margins.
+In retail, pricing is one of the most powerful levers retailers have to attract customers, increase sales and maximize margins.

-Beyond setting competitive prices, which often involves competitive analysis, your prices also need to be consistent.
-That’s why range consistency has become a priority for retail brands.
+In addition to setting competitive prices, based in particular on competitive analysis, your prices must also be consistent.
+That’s why range consistency is becoming a priority for retailers.

 This approach has a profound impact on the brand’s price image and margin mix.